metalabharvard/metalabharvard.github.io/_projects/ailaughing.md

 tweet-summary: "Is A.I.
 Laughing at us?<br />
-A conversation with David Weinberger, Jessica Fjeld, and Nikhil Dharmaraj"
+A conversation with Jon Orwant, Jessica Fjeld, and Nikhil Dharmaraj"